An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Continuing southbound, you’ll reach Nipponbashi DenDen town, Osaka’s electric town.
 Similar to Tokyo’s Akihabara, DenDen town is the spot to go for electronic shops, manga, anime and other Japanese pop culture.

-If you’ve just come from Tokyo, I do think Akihabara has a lot more to offer than DenDen Town, so you could always skip this unless it is of particular interest.
+If you’ve just come from Tokyo, I personally think Akihabara has a lot more to offer than DenDen Town, so you could always skip this unless it is of particular interest.

 Instead, head to the Shinsekai area a 10-15 minute walk away.
 This retro district is iconic for its large blowfish sign, bright lights, game arcades and the Tsutenkaku tower.